biendltb/biendltb.github.io/_posts/2021-03-03-inter-process-communication-ipc-in-cpp.md

 ```

 In the example, we could see that the structural message is passed between the parent and the child.
 A process increase the value and pass it to the other and wait until the other process increase it.
 All data passing occurs in a shared memory space.

+It is worth to note that the shared memory size initially is zero. `ftruncate` is used to truncate the file descriptor to a specific length.
+If it's larger than the actual data size, the extra data will be initialized as 0.

+It is very often for us when we want to pass a pointer to a shared memory region.
+However, as stated in the beginning, processes have separate memory regions so passing a pointer between them is not possible.
+A memory address in this process is not valid in others.
+If we want to pass an array of bytes to the shared memory region, we have to use `mmap` to map the region with the desired size, then use `memcpy` to write the size to the pointer address returned from `mmap`.
+When you have different member types with a data array in the struct that you want to share, you have to combine/encode them to a single array (i.e. a single memory region) as what you do when passing a struct via socket, so that you coud copy them to the shared memory region and decode in the same order when reading it from another process.

 ## Named pipe